 Hermann correctly points out that Bābism was a new religion with distinct teachings and not a Shaykhī sub-sect (p.
 221).
-Yet, it would be absurd to deny the close relationship between early Bābism and early Shaykhism and describe it as “fictitious and constructed” (cf. pp. 205f.).
-The large number of Bābī converts recruited from amongst Shaykhīs, as well as the early writings of the Bāb and his followers which employ Shaykhī concepts and terminology, the epistles he wrote to different Shaykhī leaders (cf. p.
-235), and not least the harsh reaction on behalf of the latter, Kirmānī being the first to write rebuttals of the new faith from as early as 1845 onwards (cf. p.
-234), and it being three Shaykhī ʿulamāʾ – notably, in the absence of Uṣūlīs (cf. p.
-245) – who formally issued the Bāb’s death sentence during a trial in 1848 (cf. pp. 233, 247), provide ample evidence that the emergence of the new faith cannot be separated from a Shaykhī environment, just as it cannot be reduced to it.
-Investigating these links should not be seen, as Hermann does, as a sign of “ideology”, “apologetics” and “partisanship”, but rather as a methodological necessity.
-Hermann implies that, with the sole exception of Henri Corbin, all previous studies of the emergence of Bābism and its Shaykhī background are “partisan” and devoid of academic worth, because they neglect later Kirmānī views (pp. 206, 223ff., 228f., 230).
-Here, Hermann seems to imply that the Kirmānī tradition was true orthodoxy and preserved pristine Shaykhism – as if such a notion existed –, whereas Bābīs and others deviated from it.
+Yet, it is absurd to deny the close relationship between early Bābism and early Shaykhism and describe it as “fictitious and constructed” (cf. pp. 205f.).
+The large number Shaykhīs who became Bābī converts, the Shaykhī concepts and terminology in the early writings of the Bāb and his followers, the epistles he wrote to various Shaykhī leaders (cf. p.
+235) and, not least, the harsh responses of the latter, Kirmānī being the first to write rebuttals of the new faith from as early as 1845 onwards (cf. p.
+234), provide ample evidence that the emergence of the new faith cannot be separated from a Shaykhī environment, just as it cannot be reduced to it.
+So too does the fact that three Shaykhī ʿulamāʾ, notably not including Uṣūlīs (cf. p.
+245), sentenced the Bāb to death at a trial in 1848 (cf. pp. 233, 247).
+Hermann incorrectly sees investigating these threads as a sign of “ideology”, “apologetics” and “partisanship”, rather than a necessity.
+Hermann implies that, with the sole exception of Henri Corbin, all previous studies of the emergence of Bābism and its Shaykhī background are partisan and academically worthless because they neglect later Kirmānī views (pp. 206, 223ff., 228f., 230).
+Here, Hermann seems to imply that the Kirmānī tradition was true orthodoxy and preserved a pristine Shaykhism, as if that even existed, while the Bābīs and others deviated from it.
 It is also problematic to identify Muḥammad Karīm Khān Kirmānī as one of the “three founding figures” of Shaykhism (cf. p.
 296).
-The view that Kirmānī’s expositions are identical with Rashtī’s and Aḥsāʾī’s is, after all, exclusively held by the Kirmāniyya, while in fact, after Rashtī’s death, several interpretations of his heritage were put forth.
-These can be described, compared, and analysed.
-But is it the purpose of an academic work to identify the “correct” side of such debates?
-While strongly criticizing what he perceives as a common, yet entirely wrong and partisan interpretation of Shaykhism, adopted even by major academics in the field, Hermann seems to attempt at offering a counter-narrative, and to this end, he relies uncritically on the Kirmānī view.
+The view that Kirmānī’s expositions are identical to Rashtī’s and Aḥsāʾī’s is, after all, exclusively held by the Kirmāniyya themselves.
+In fact, several interpretations of his heritage were put forth after Rashtī’s death.
+These can be described, compared, and analysed, but is it the purpose of an academic work to identify the “correct” side in such debates?
+While strongly criticising what he perceives as a common, entirely wrong and partisan interpretation of Shaykhism adopted even by major academics in the field, Hermann seems to attempt a counter-narrative and, to this end, rely uncritically on the Kirmānī view.
 He even erroneously ascribes several quotations and tenets to Bābism based merely on Shaykhī polemics instead of reliable sources (pp. 210, 244, 250, 253ff.).
-Also, his frequent allusion to the Bāb’s alleged call to jihād and the “violent” nature of his mission (pp. 14, 208f., 240) are somewhat outdated.
-More recent studies on the nature of the “Bābī upheavals”, the Bāb’s de facto abolishing of jihād, as well as his numerous accommodating letters to Muḥammad Shāh and the Prime Minister Ḥājjī Mīrzā Āqāsī published in recent years, have created a much more nuanced picture.
+His frequent allusion to the Bāb’s alleged call to jihād and the “violent” nature of his mission (pp. 14, 208f., 240) is also somewhat outdated.
+More recent studies on the nature of the “Bābī upheavals”, the Bāb’s de facto abnegation of jihād, as well as his numerous accommodating letters to Muḥammad Shāh and the Prime Minister Ḥājjī Mīrzā Āqāsī published in recent years, have created a much more nuanced picture.